MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 With the event now being local, this means…

-- **Local events can change shared** so we can now safely update the shared *ObjectKind* variable and its value will be automatically shared across clients by Mesh Visual Scripting's built-in networking.
+- **Local events can change shared state** so we can now safely update the shared *ObjectKind* variable and its value will be automatically shared across clients by Mesh Visual Scripting's built-in networking.
 - **Local events cannot change local state to be consistent across clients** so we still can't update the local *ObjectRef* variable in these script flows.
 We'll have to find another way.

 This is how the two script flows look after these changes: